-These amounts are unsecured and interest-free with repayment terms at the discretion of the subsidiaries.
+The non-trade amounts due from subsidiaries are unsecured and interest-free with repayment terms at the discretion of the subsidiaries.
 As the amount is, in substance, a part of the Company's net investment in the subsidiary, it is considered to be part of the cost of investment, and is stated at cost, less impairment losses, if any.